 - In 2016, the number of cruise ship visitors to Japan reached 1,9 million.
 In comparison, the 2013 season's statistics showed only 174,000 passengers.

 Cruise ships to Miyako Island dock (anchor) at Hirara - the port of Miyakojima City, located on the north-western coast.

 Port Miyakojima Island cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
-The port's schedule lists all ships (in links) with cruises going to or leaving from Miyakojima Island, Japan.
+The port's schedule lists all ships (in links) with cruises going to or leaving from Miyakojima Island, Hirara, Japan Okinawa.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.

 |3 November, 2022|